Use MLflow models in batch deployments

 APPLIES TO: Azure CLI ml extension v2 (current) Python SDK azure-ai-ml v2 (current)

-In this article, learn how to deploy your MLflow model to Azure Machine Learning for both batch inference using batch endpoints.
-Azure Machine Learning supports no-code deployment of models created and logged with MLflow.
-This means that you don't have to provide a scoring script or an environment.
+In this article, learn how to deploy MLflow models to Azure Machine Learning for both batch inference using batch endpoints.
+When deploying MLflow models to batch endpoints, Azure Machine Learning:

 • Provides a MLflow base image/curated environment that contains the required dependencies to run an Azure Machine Learning Batch job.